Snowmass 2021 Cross Frontier Report: Dark Matter Complementarity (Extended Version): Acknowledgments

-The authors would like to thank the following people for their input in the discussions and cross-frontier meetings that led to this report, including producing some of the summary plots: Mohamed Berkat, Josh Greaves, Phil C. Harris, Katherine Pachal, Ben Loer, Pat Harding, Aman Desai, Amanda Steinbel, Suchita Kulkarni, Stefania Gori, Bjoern Penning, Hai-Bo Yu
+The authors would like to thank the following people for their input in the discussions and cross-frontier meetings that led to this report, including producing some of the summary plots: Suchita Kulkarni, Ben Loer, Bjoern Penning, Hai-Bo Yu, Jessie Shelton.